 ”The idea behind this exhibition is to juxtapose the poetic content of Edmund de Waal’s work and the timeless character of extraordinary Asian achievements from the 6th and 16th century.
 De Waal is a contemporary artist, but his soul I see in Rembrandt, in the beauty of Italian Renaissance painters, and in historic philosophy.
 De Waal is a storyteller, who transports you to dark grounds, but also into the beauty of light.
 For that reason, de Waal’s waves can be found both in ancient Asian art, and in the great achievements of European masters of Wunderkammern, as if these were seen through the eye of a Morandi. de Waal creates magic imaginary boxes which contain beauty in the eyes of the spectator.
 Most people would see him linked to porcelain, but I think his creations using porcelain go much further and beyond the feeling porcelain creates in our eyes“.
 (Désiré Feuerle)

-We thank the Studio Edmund de Waal and Galerie Max Hetzler, Berlin
+We thank the Studio Edmund de Waal and Galerie Max Hetzler for the kind cooperation.

 The first Silk Room exhibition will be accessible to the public from September 17, 2022 until Easter 2023, by booking a regular ticket.
 The permanent exhibition will still be visitable in parallel.

 PICTURE: Edmund de Waal Lettres à Camondo (pour P.G.), 2021.
 Porcelain, marble, alabaster and gold.
 19.6 x 41.6 x 20.8 cm.; 7 3/4 x 16 3/8 x 8 1/4 in.
 Courtesy of Studio Edmund de Waal and Galerie Max Hetzler, (Berlin | Paris | London).
 Photo: The Feuerle Collection